Undergraduate Course

 • Combined qualifications on the UCAS tariff: 120 - 112 UCAS tariff points from a minimum of 2 full A levels or equivalent including B in Biology (or equivalent).Tariff point offers may be made if you are taking a qualification, or mixture of qualifications, from the list on our undergraduate application information page.

-• IB: 30 - 29 points or three Higher Level certificates with 555-554.
-Either must include Higher Level Biology.
-Our GCSE Maths requirement can be met with either: 4 in Standard level Maths; 3 in Higher level Maths; or 4 in IB Middle Years Maths.
+• IB: 30-29 points in the IB diploma or 120 - 112 UCAS tariff points to include a minimum of 2 Higher Level subjects including 5 in Higher Level Biology.
+Our GCSE Maths requirement can be met with either: 2 in Standard level Maths; 2 in Higher level Maths; or 4 in IB Middle Years Maths.

 • IB Career-related Programme: We consider combinations of IB Diploma Programme courses with BTECs or other qualifications.
 Advice on acceptability can be provided, email Undergraduate Admissions.